ubc-cirrus-lab/femux/README.md

 ## Clustering Forecasters and Simulating Switching Performance
 `clustering_pipeline.py` combines the clustering, and simulated performance of the FeMux prototype configured with the named features and forecasters that have already been extracted/simulated above (~1h).
+ - Users with more than 128 cores need to set the OPENBLAS_NUM_THREADS environment variable to a number lesser than 128

 # Plotting Results
 1. `/plots/setup.sh` copies over generated results from `/data/azure` to `/plots/data`, and additionally unzips the pre-generated data we provide.
 2. Plotters are in `/plots/plots/plotters` and should be run within the directory.
 Each plotter has its corresponding plot output to a pdf file in `/plots/plots/output_plots`
+ - Each plotter (e.g., `/plots/plots/plotters/sec_4_diff_size_apps.py`) corresponds to a figure in the respective section of the paper, with a short description of the result in the filename.